WilderDev/Book-It-Application--Codefi-Bootcamp/README.md

 - The OpenLibrary API
 - How to create a search bar form
--Sending HTTP Requests to an API
+- Sending HTTP Requests to an API
 - Updating our Book Model and saving API results
 - Populating the Library page w/ API results
 - Setup a Firebase Project
 - Use the Angular HttpClientModule
 - Send and receive HTTP Requests

+---

+### Angular 9: Authentication & Route Protection

+- Authenticate users using Firebase
+- Understand the !! operator
+- Work with Refresh Tokens & JWT
+- Create AuthGaurds and use HTTP Interceptors
+- Add Secret Enviornment Variables
+- Implement User Authentication in Angular